sx-network/arbitrum-orbit-scripts/README.md

 ## Introduction

 This repository contains scripts for performing deposit and withdrawal operations using the Arbitrum SDK.
-The scripts allow you to deposit ETH from L1 to L2 and withdraw it back to L1, demonstrating the interoperability between Ethereum and Arbitrum networks.
+The scripts allow you to deposit the SX native token as well as USDC from Sepolia to SX-testnet and withdraw it back to L1, demonstrating the interoperability between Ethereum and Arbitrum networks.

 ## Setup